 Define the Tool

 We need to define the tool and provide it to our agent.
-Everything we provide here will be seen by the agent so we need to be thoughtful of names, descriptions, parameters, etc.
+The name, description, and dynamic parameters we provide here will be seen by the agent so we need to be thoughtful with them.

 {